smithy-security/docs/docs/reference/components/cdxgen.md

 ## Options

-You can configure the CDXGEN component with the following options:
+You can configure this component with the following options:

 | Option Name                                | Description                                                                                                                                                                                                            | Default | Type             |
 |--------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------|------------------|